Israeli police find 'sufficient evidence' to indict Benjamin Netanyahu

 Jerusalem (CNN)Israeli police said Tuesday there is "sufficient evidence" to indict Prime Minister Benjamin Netanyahu on criminal charges in two corruption cases.

-According to a police report published late Tuesday, authorities found evidence of "accepting bribes, fraud, and breach of trust."
+According to a police statement published late Tuesday, authorities found evidence of "accepting bribes, fraud, and breach of trust."

-Police stopped short of recommending that charges be brought against Netanyahu.
-That decision rests with the attorney general.

-In a televised statement Tuesday, Netanyahu said that the allegations against him would come to nothing.
+In a televised statement, Netanyahu said that the allegations against him would be dismissed, repeating what has become his catchphrase, "There will be nothing because there is nothing."

+In a statement given moments before police issued their official findings, he said: "I think about the good of the country not for personal reasons of the press, but only for the country, and nothing will stop me from doing this, not even the attacks against me, and believe me they're never ending.

+"And, therefore, today isn't different from any other days which I've been through in past 20 years."

+When asked whether the US had any reaction to the police statement, State Department spokeswoman Heather Nauert said, "The only thing I have to say about that is that the United States has a very strong relationship, not only with Prime Minister Benjamin Netanyahu but also the Israeli government.
+We're certainly aware of it, but we consider it to be an internal Israeli matter."

 Netanyahu is a suspect in two separate criminal investigations, known as Case 1000 and Case 2000.
-The cases involve allegations of receiving bribes, fraud, and breach of trust, according to police.

-In Case 1000, Netanyahu is suspected of having received gifts from businessmen overseas, including cigars for himself.
+In Case 1000, Netanyahu is suspected of having received gifts from businessmen overseas totaling 1 million shekels (approximately $280,000), including cigars, champagne, jewelry and more, from 2007 through 2016.

-The case has focused primarily on Netanyahu's relationship with Israeli billionaire and Hollywood producer Arnon Milchan, though the investigation has expanded to include other wealthy businessmen with ties to Netanyahu.
-Milchan has denied any wrongdoing.
+The case has focused primarily on Netanyahu's relationship with Israeli billionaire and Hollywood producer Arnon Milchan.

+In exchange for the gifts, police say, Netanyahu tried to advance a tax break that would have benefited Milchan, though he was blocked by the Finance Ministry.

+"According to suspicions, the Prime Minister worked to advance the extension of the tax waiver for returning citizens over 10 years, a benefit that has a considerable economic value for Mr. Milchan," the police statement said.

+Milchan fired back at police, insisting he and Netanyahu have been friends since long before the period under investigation.

+"The recommendation disregards indisputable basic facts including -- the ties between Mr. Milchan and Mr. Netanyahu started in the early years of 2000, when Netanyahu had no government role.
+This connection was characterized by friendship between the two and their families.
+In this framework, gifts were given from time to time by Mr. Milchan to the Netanyahu family with no business interest," said Milchan's lawyer.

-In Case 2000, police have investigated conversations Netanyahu had with Arnon "Noni" Mozes, the owner of one of Israel's leading newspapers, Yedioth Ahronoth, which is regularly critical of the Prime Minister.
+In Case 2000, police say Netanyahu discussed "bartering" with Arnon "Noni" Mozes, the owner of one of Israel's leading newspapers, Yedioth Ahronoth, which is regularly critical of the Prime Minister.

-In the conversations, transcripts of which have been leaked in the Israeli media, Netanyahu allegedly discusses limiting the circulation of Yedioth Ahronoth's major competitor -- the Sheldon Adelson-owned Israel Hayom, a right-wing newspaper seen as favoring Netanyahu -- in exchange for more favorable coverage.
+In exchange for more favorable coverage, Netanyahu promised to hamper the circulation of a rival newspaper, in recordings obtained by police.

+"In his framework, what was discussed was the assistance of Mr. Mozes to Netanyahu in establishing his stature as Prime Minister through positive coverage in Yedioth Ahronoth that, in return for the Prime Minister assisting Mr. Mozes in advancing economic interests of Yedioth Ahronoth by an initiative to block the strengthening of Israel Hayom," the police statement said.

 Both Netanyahu and Mozes have said these were not serious discussions; rather, they each claim they were trying to expose the other's lack of trustworthiness.
+Police say there is enough evidence to indict Mozes on charges of offering bribes.

+In a statement to Israeli media, the lawyer for Mozes said, "The cases against him will be closed."

 Netanyahu has repeatedly proclaimed his innocence, insisting that investigators will find he did nothing wrong.
-He has often employed what has become his catchphrase about the investigations: "There will be nothing because there is nothing."

 Attorney general